by Wyn Staheli, Director of Research

 For physeal fractures, assign only the code identifying the type of physeal fracture.
 Do not assign a separate code to identify the specific bone that is fractured.

-While the bread and butter CMT codes remain unchanged, there are quite a few other changes which could significantly impact your reporting.
+While the bread and butter CMT codes remain unchanged, there are quite a few other changes that could significantly impact your reporting.
 Remember, these changes will take place effective January 1, 2020.

 Health and Well-being Coaching: There are new Category III codes for specially-trained nonphysicians to help a patient achieve better health.
 These services cannot be reported with the Health and Behavior Assessment/Intervention codes.